How to fix Outlook Error 500

 Error 500 - Something went wrong

-This error typically occurs when the account you’re trying to log in with doesn’t have a mailbox associated with it.
-It can also happen if the Exchange Online license has not been assigned or has been removed from the user’s account in the Microsoft 365 admin center
+This error typically occurs when the account you’re trying to log in with doesn’t have a mailbox.
+It can also happen if the Exchange Online license has not been assigned or has been removed from the user’s account in the Microsoft 365 admin center.

-I faced an unusual situation where an Exchange Online License was assigned to the user, but no mailbox was created when checked in the Microsoft Exchange admin center.
-In such cases, you can try removing the Exchange Online license from the user and then re-adding it to see if a mailbox is generated.
+I faced an unusual situation where the user was assigned an Exchange Online License, but no mailbox was created when checked in the Microsoft Exchange admin center.
+In such cases, you can try removing the Exchange Online license from the user and then re-adding it and check if a mailbox is being created.

 To ensure the user has a mailbox associated with their account and that an Exchange Online license has been assigned, please follow these steps:

-• Make sure a License has been assigned to the user and if a License is assigned then make sure Exchange Online Plan 1 or Plan 2 is also checked.
+• Make sure the User has a license, and if a License is assigned, make sure Exchange Online Plan 1 or Plan 2 is also checked.

 We Couldn’t find a mailbox for this account